Grants & Fellowships

 “Writing the History of Greater New York”

-A fellowship program established with the generous support of the Robert David Lion Gardiner Foundation.
-Two yearlong grants of $40,000 will be awarded to scholars with book manuscripts substantially near completion that explore 1) the history of the “outer boroughs” (Queens, Brooklyn, Staten Island, and the Bronx), 2) Long Island’s contributions to the development of the metropolitan region, or 3) that integrate the history of Long Island and New York City somehow, approaching the fields of urban or suburban history with a metropolitan or regional lens.
-The award provides office space at The Graduate Center, City University of New York, and full access to the library consortium and its subscriptions.
-Benefits are not included.
+A fellowship program established with the generous support of the Robert D.L.
+Gardiner Foundation.
+Two yearlong grants residency were awarded to scholars with book manuscripts substantially near completion that explore 1) the history of the “outer boroughs” (Queens, Brooklyn, Staten Island, and the Bronx), 2) Long Island’s contributions to the development of the metropolitan region, or 3) that integrate the history of Long Island and New York City somehow, approaching the fields of urban or suburban history with a metropolitan or regional lens.

 2022-23 Awardee